academyhq/academyhq.github.io/_posts/2019-06-28-spring-boot-2-jwt-authorization-server.md

 }

 ```

+Once you have made the changes, run the authorization server again and re-run the above `curl` command.
+There should be no change to how the `/oauth/token` endpoint responds to your requests.
+There is a difference though.
+We have now moved the *registration* of clients into the code.
+Although this particular implementation is using an in-memory client store, which is statically initialised at boot time,
+it would be trivial to replace this with a dynamic, database backed store (leaving this as a subject for a future post).

 ### Testing
 Annotating your application with `@EnableAuthorizationServer` creates several OAuth endpoints that can be used to authenticate users and obtain & verify access tokens.